Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `pr-upload` [*`options`*]

-Apply the bottle commit and publish bottles to Bintray or GitHub Releases.
+Apply the bottle commit and publish bottles to a host.

 * `--no-publish`:
   Apply the bottle commit and upload the bottles, but don't publish them.